ApiLogicServer/ApiLogicProject/Tutorial.md

 &nbsp;&nbsp;&nbsp;

-  > **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model.
+  > :bulb: **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model.
 No need to learn a new framework, or deal with low-level code or html.

 &nbsp;&nbsp;&nbsp;